 Around the world, A4T assistance has helped developing countries to benefit from market opening by reducing trade costs and overcoming obstacles hampering cross-border transactions Aid for Trade aims to ensure that the benefits trade and investment liberalization and of participating in trade negotiations are inclusive and generate benefits that reach everyone, everywhere.

-The WBG’s Trade & Competitiveness Global Practice deploys its aid for trade expertise worldwide in helping client countries address the trade-related obstacles their economies face, enact the policy and institutional reforms they need, and make fuller use of their competitive abilities.
+The WBG’s Macroeconomics, Trade and Investment (MTI) Global Practice deploys its aid for trade expertise worldwide in helping client countries address the trade-related obstacles their economies face, enact the policy and institutional reforms they need, and make fuller use of their competitive abilities.

 The trade policy agenda has evolved significantly since the early 1990s, when trade liberalization was the main focus of the debate.
 Today, countries maintain relatively low import tariffs, but new challenges have emerged.
 Non-tariff measures have increased sharply as governments strive to protect domestic industries.
 Restrictiveness in services markets remains pervasive, holding back services-led integration and diversification efforts.
 Developing countries also face challenges from indirect factors that hinder their access to regional and global markets.
 These include anti-competitive business practices, regulatory environments that are unfavorable to business growth and investment, or limited infrastructure capacity.